at the basic perspective of Zen

 A Zen master asks, “Show me your Original Face, the face you had before your parents were born".

-This koan implies the concept that your "original self" is disassociated from the current physical reality of birth in this lifetime, having parents, and having inevitable interconnectedness with the immediate environment.
+This koan implies the concept that your "original self" is disassociated from the current physical reality (of birth in this lifetime, having parents, and current environment).
 To imply that one has two selves, one original, the other not original, is a product of a schizophrenic mind of Zen master.
-If you have such an "original self" (which the master imagines as overriding your current existence) - then it would be also overriding any previous existence, parents, environment etc, in the past - and this means you have a 'permanent or eternal unchanging self', beyond time and space!

-The truly shocking thing is not the contents of koans producing incoherent, senseless and time-wasting images - rather it is truly shocking that Zen followers accepted such kids-play-of-words, without challenging their source, and without questioning the background tendency for domination of Master over novice through mental bullying.
+The question arises: why koans producing incoherent, senseless and time-wasting images - were blindly conveyed generation after another?
+Why did Zen followers accept such kids-play-of-words, without challenging their source, and without questioning the background tendency for domination of Master over novice through mental bullying.

 Author: Safwan Zabalawi (Darshams)